• Skip to primary navigation

 A 75-year-old Harvard Grant study looked into the biological processes and psychosocial variables that predicted well-being and health later in life.
 Researchers also concluded that kids who did chores early fared better in life.
 Whether sweeping the floor or making their bed, helping with the household chores makes them feel capable.

 While kids as young as 3 or 4 don't often have the cognitive ability and attention span to help with the chores, they can still help.
-Sonja Meehan, a professional organizer, points out that toddlers typically want to get involved in activities, tidying up included.
+Sonja Meehan, a professional organizer, points out that toddlers typically want to get involved in activities, including tidying up.

 If getting your kids to help with the household chores is a struggle for you, below are some of the effective strategies you can look into: